Gaining work experience

 - acquire technical, practical or interpersonal skills

 - allows you to highlight your professional qualities and achievements on job applications

 - build your network and industry contacts

 - practise and improve your English language skills.

 There are two programs that we run yearly which are excellent ways to gain experience.
 You can be a careers fair volunteer during a semester, or a representative for the entire year.
 Our volunteers assist with all of the logistics, catering, and evaluation of our careers fairs held throughout the year.
-Applications are open now for volunteers for our Session 2 Winter Careers Expo.
-We recruit our representatives during the summer break for the following year who then act as team leaders for our volunteers and ambassadors of our service to the greater university.
+We recruit our representatives during the summer break for the following year.
+They act as team leaders for our volunteers and ambassadors of our service to the greater university.

 Univative is an inter-disciplinary, inter-cultural, and inter-university case study competition held during the winter break each year.
 Competing universities include UTS, WSU, UNSW, UOW, the University of Sydney, and newcomers to this year's competition are ACU and CQU.

 When considering work experience, degree-relevant experience is the most valuable.
 There are several ways to do this:

 PACE offers you a chance to gain relevant work experience while you study.

 Macquarie's unique PACE (Professional and Community Engagement) program engages you in real world learning activities with organisations across Australia and around the globe.
 You will complete a PACE unit as a part of your Bachelor degree, usually in your third year of study.
 Our network of over 2,500 host organisations both within Australia and around the world provides extensive opportunities to explore potential career paths.
 Through PACE you gain that all-important practical experience employers really value.